alessandrobologna/docker-pagespeed/README.md

 NAME | DEFAULT VALUE | DESCRIPTION
 -----|---------------|------------
+ADMIN_ACL | | A white space delimited list of CIDRs that can access the [/pagespeed_admin](https://developers.google.com/speed/pagespeed/module/console) console
 AWS_EB_ROLE | aws-elasticbeanstalk-ec2-role | On EB deployments, the instance role assigned for each instance.
 The default value is what the AWS consoles creates automatically when you use the wizard to run your 'hello world' first app.
 AWS_EB_ROOT_VOLUME_SIZE | 30 | On EB deployments, the size of the root volume (in GB) for each instance.
 AWS_EW_INSTANCE_TYPE | t2.large |  On EB deployments, the EC2 instance type that you intend to run.
 The default T2 is plenty for small sites and testing.